BobbyDinero/Img4N6/INSTALL.md

 1. Open web browser
 2. Navigate to: `http://127.0.0.1:5000`
-3. You should see the Image Threat Scanner dashboard
+3. You should see the IMG🛡️4N6 dashboard

 ## 🔧 Advanced Configuration